jorchg/uop/README.md

 ```js
 if (uop(obj, 'nested.datetime.time.hours.stringFormat')) return true
 ```
-And it will just return `true` if all properties are not undefined on the object or false if any of them are.
+And it will just return the value of the property if all nested properties are not undefined on the object or `null` if any of them are.
 If so, you should be responsible for finding out which of the properties is causing a problem, because actually **UOP** does not provide this functionality.

 ## Getting started
 - Using the library